-Sakkarakottai Birds Sanctuary is situated in a plain country of elevation of 30m to 100m.
+Therthangal Birds Sanctuary is situated in a plain country of elevation of 30m to 100m.
 The sanctuary is a flat piece of seasonally water holding community tank.
 It is in general 1m to 3m deep from the tank embankments.
-Between the embankments and the vegetated area there is approximately a 100m wide water holding region, deepened and maintained by Forest Department and Tamil Nadu PWD.
-Agricultural lands surround the sanctuary and mark the Southern boundary of the sanctuary.
+Between the embankments and the vegetated area there is approximately a 30 meter wide water holding region, deepened and maintained by Forest Department and Tamil Nadu PWD.
+Agricultural lands surround the sanctuary and mark the northern boundary of the sanctuary.
 There is no striking altitudinal difference as far as the horizons towards all directions from the sanctuary.
-The only obstacle for ones clear vision is the small community forests grown over the earthen embankments of adjoining village tanks and Palmyra trees surrounded by open Prosopis growth.
+The only obstacle for one's clear vision is the small community forests grown over the earthen embankments of adjoining village tanks and Palmyra trees surrounded by open Prosopis growth.
 From a visual observation, it is very evident that, the tank is built according to the contour alignment.
 An aerial view of the sanctuary gives a crescent or fish tail shape.
-The kanmoi starts at a western point where a channel from the Periyakanmai flows into the kanmoi through an aqua duct (Map 3).
-Total length of the embankment is 6 kms.
-There are 14 sluices that drain water to the agriculture lands.
+The kanmoi starts at a western point where a channel from the Vaigai flows into the kanmoi through an aqua duct (Map 2).
+Total length of the embankment is around 3.25 kms.
+There are 5 sluices that drain water to the agriculture lands.
+Excess water is let out during flood conditions through a sluice gate, towards Therthangal village (Map 2).